 The numbered output displays the rules in a more organized manner, making it easier to identify and manage them.
 You can use the rule numbers to modify or delete specific rules using the “delete” command.

-In conclusion, verifying the status of your firewall is essential to ensure your system is protected from unauthorized access.
-Using the commands outlined in this step, you can quickly check the status of your UFW firewall and identify any misconfigurations.
+Verifying the status of your firewall is essential to ensure your system is protected from unauthorized access.
+Using the commands outlined in this section, you can quickly check the status of your UFW firewall and identify any misconfigurations.

 Set UFW Default Policies